anderslatif/GmailScheduler/README.md

 Besides, are you sure you want a third party to access all your emails?

 Instead, I created an open source Google app script.
 If you are programmer you should easily be able to read the code and understand what it does.
-You can run it yourself.
+You can run it yourself on Google's servers for free.

 ## How to